What is an IUD?

-- Both the copper and hormonal IUD are more than 99 per cent effective in preventing pregnancy.
+- They are more than 99 per cent effective in preventing pregnancy.

-- The device can be taken out at any time by a specially trained doctor or nurse.
+- The device can be taken out at any time by an appropriately trained doctor or nurse.

 - Your chance of getting pregnant will go back to normal as soon as the copper or hormonal IUD has been taken out.

 - Most users have no vaginal bleeding at all, or a light regular period.